-For the three month period ended September 30, 2005, we derived less than 10% of our revenues from order referral fees paid to us by merchants for customer click-throughs and orders.
+For the three month period ended December 31, 2005, we derived less than 10% of our revenues from order referral fees paid to us by merchants for customer click-throughs and orders.
 In general, these third parties offer memberships in discount programs or similar promotions to customers who have purchased products from us and we receive a payment from the third party for every customer that accepts the promotion.
 Certain of these third parties have been the subject of consumer complaints and litigation alleging that their enrollment and billing practices violate various consumer protection laws or are otherwise deceptive.
 For example, various state attorneys general have brought consumer fraud lawsuits against certain of these parties asserting that the parties have not adequately disclosed the terms of their offers and have not obtained proper approval from consumers before billing the consumers' bank account or credit card.
 Some consumers have brought individual or class action complaints alleging similar misconduct.
 We have from time to time received complaints from customers regarding these programs.
 Claims or actions that may be brought against us in the future related to these relationships could result in our being obligated to pay substantial damages or incurring substantial legal fees in defending claims.
 These damages and fees could be disproportionate to the revenues we generate through these relationships, which would have an adverse affect on our results of operations.
+In addition, through these relationships, we have recently begun to offer promotions and memberships that are branded as VistaPrint promotions and memberships which could result in an increased likelihood of our becoming involved in litigation or claims brought against these third parties.
 Even if we were successful in defending against these claims, such a defense may result in distraction of management.
 In addition, customer dissatisfaction or a termination of these relationships could have a negative impact on our brand, revenues and profitability.